DefNotAPenguin/The-Hub-/README.md

 As I am definitely not a programmer or anything close to the sort, take some of my examinations with a grain of salt.
 I am examining these as essentially a "curious end-user" who knows enough about certain things to learn how to fix them incase they break, and with enough time on my hands to thoroughly look into something.

+### I HIGHLY RECOMMEND YOU GO TO THE WIKI, I UPDATE THE WIKI FAR MORE OFTEN THAN THIS

 # Softwares
 These will be categorised on the folder anyways, but here's an overview